-Recent years have significantly changed the unemployment landscape.
-As such, companies everywhere are in a battle to recruit and retain talented employees.
-In an economy where workers have the upper hand, the first response of employers is often to raise salaries and wages.
-However, research shows that a competitive benefits plan can play an increasingly vital role in attracting and retaining skilled workers.
+Recent years have significantly changed the employment landscape.
+Companies everywhere are battling to recruit and retain talented employees.
+In an economy where workers may have the upper hand, the first response of employers is often to raise salaries and wages.
+However, research shows that a competitive benefits plan is increasingly vital in attracting and retaining skilled workers.

 What is a competitive benefits plan?

-For employees to consider health benefits “competitive,” their plans must do more than provide basic benefits.
+But to be considered “competitive,” benefit programs must do more than provide just the essentials.
 The pandemic has significantly changed what employees value, especially from their employer-provided benefits.
-Employers must now offer more choices while balancing costs for both themselves and their employees.
-Now more than ever, employees are looking for security in a number of areas, and these include security regarding financial, health and well-being security.
+Companies must now offer more choices while balancing costs for themselves and their employees.
+More than ever, employees seek security in their physical, mental, and financial health and well-being.

-Although healthcare benefits used to be the top priority for employees, companies should not overlook retirement planning, paid time off and other types of benefits.
-When considering the value of a benefits plan, today’s employees want a well-rounded benefits plan that meets a variety of their personal needs.
+Although healthcare benefits remain a top employee priority, Employers should pay attention to retirement planning, paid time off, and other benefits.
+When considering the value of a benefits program today’s employees want a well-rounded plan that meets multiple personal needs.

-- Enables more consistent delivery of your product or service
+- Enabling more consistent delivery of your product or service

-- Provides a better experience for your customers
+- Providing a better experience for your customers

-Benefit plans offer a powerful tool for keeping employees engaged with your company.
-However, they only work to the extent that they meet the needs of your workforce.
+Benefit plans are a powerful tool for keeping employees engaged.
+However, they only work to the extent that they meet workforce needs.
 Therein lies the challenge for most employers.
 Because people are working longer than ever, today’s employment landscape contains four different generations of workers with different values and benefit priorities:

 - Gen X – born between 1965 and 1980